datavisyn/visAhoi/README.md

-# onboarding-prototype
-Onboarding Hackathon Prototype
+# Semi-Automated Generation of Visualization Onboarding Using High-Level Grammar